North Dakota State Bison football: Northern Iowa

-The Bison are 25–16 against Northern Iowa all time.
-Both Chris Klieman and Matt Entz spend time on the UNI defensive staff before getting hired away to NDSU.
+The Bison are 25–16 against Northern Iowa (UNI) all time.
+Both Chris Klieman and Matt Entz spent time on the UNI defensive staff before getting hired away to NDSU.
 Kleiman, in particular, played football at Northern Iowa and spent two separate stints on the Panther coaching staff.
 The two schools played every season from 1954 to 1979 as members of the North Central Conference.
 The schools were reunited in 2008 when NDSU moved to the Missouri Valley Football Conference.
 Northern Iowa won the first three battles, with the 2009 edition marked by a sideline fight between the two sides.

-In the early 2010s North Dakota State-UNI was regularly one of the highest-profile games of the season, and the two considered each other to be top rivals.
+In the early 2010s North Dakota State–UNI was regularly one of the highest-profile games of the season, and the two considered each other to be top rivals.
 In 2011 the #3 ranked Bison hosted #2 UNI in front of a near-capacity crowd of 18,886.
 The herd won the matchup 27–19 in a game sometimes regarded as the start of the NDSU dynasty.
 Two seasons later NDSU would again host UNI in a top-five matchup, the Herd won the game by a narrow margin of 24–23, by far the closest matchup of the 2013 season.
-The following year the Panthers would be the team to end NDSU's record-breaking 33 game winning streak, thoroughly thrashing the three-time defending champions 23–3.
+The following year the Panthers would be the team to end NDSU's record-breaking 33-game winning streak, thoroughly thrashing the three-time defending champions 23–3.

 The 2015 edition of the rivalry was one of the most interesting in the series, and is considered one of the greatest games in NDSU history.
 The game was announced as homecoming before the season, the day started with SportsCenter's "On the Road Show" broadcasting live from the Fargodome.
-The #3 Bison trailed nearly all-game before Carson Wentz hit future Green Bay Packers receiver Darrius Shepherd (who didn't play most of the first half due to injury) in the endzone for the game-winning touchdown with less than a minute remaining.
-Recently the rivalry has cooled as the Bison have won six straight in the series, with the 2018 and 2019 edition being won by a combined score of 102–45.
+The #3 Bison trailed nearly all game before Carson Wentz hit future Green Bay Packers receiver Darrius Shepherd (who didn't play most of the first half due to injury) in the endzone for the game-winning touchdown with less than a minute remaining.
+The rivalry has cooled as the Bison have won 10 straight in the series.
+Since 2016, just one contest has been decide by less 14 then points.

 Head coaches

-Matt Entz is the 31st and current head coach of the Bison, taking over after the team won the 2018 FCS championship game.
-He succeeded Chris Klieman, who was named as the replacement for the retiring Bill Snyder as head coach of Kansas State University during the 2018 playoff run.
-Klieman continued to serve as the Bison's head coach throughout NDSU's playoff run, finishing his five seasons in Fargo (2014–2018) with a 69–6 record and four FCS national championships, failing to win the title only in 2016.
+Tim Polasek is the 32nd and current head coach of the Bison, and he took over after the team lost to Montana in the semifinals of the 2023 FCS playoffs.
+He succeeded Matt Entz, who was named to the open Linebackers/Assistant Coach position at USC.
+Entz concluded his five seasons as head coach (2019–2023) with a 60–11 record and two FCS national championships, as well as two MVFC titles.
 Craig Bohl holds the record for most wins in school history with 104 in his 11-year career averaging over 9.5 wins per season.
-Ron Erhardt holds the record for most conference titles won with 6, followed by Rocky Hager and Klieman with 5 each.
+Ron Erhardt holds the record for most conference titles won with 6, followed by Rocky Hager and Chris Klieman with 5 each.